Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 ### Tracing

-The endpoint configures an OpenTelemetry trace provider that includes the `NServiceBus.Core` source and exports traces to Azure Monitor.
+The endpoint configures an OpenTelemetry trace provider that includes the `NServiceBus.Core` source and exports collected traces to Azure Monitor.

 snippet: enable-tracing

 ### Meters

-The endpoint also configures an OpenTelemetry meter provider that includes the `NServiceBus.Core` meter and exports data to Azure Monitor.
+The endpoint configures an OpenTelemetry meter provider that includes the `NServiceBus.Core` meter and exports metric data to Azure Monitor.

 snippet: enable-meters

-#### Meter shim

-NOTE: The Azure Monitor exporter package does not currently support exporting meter data.
-The sample includes custom code to collect the meter.

-The custom meter exporter captures all meters that begin with `nservicebus.` of the `long` sum type, and forwards them to a `TelemetryClient`.

-snippet: custom-meter-exporter

-This exporter is installed into the meter provider builder with a custom extension method.
-The exporter is wrapped by a `PeriodicExportingMetricReader` instance that executes the exporter once every 10 seconds.
+#### Critical time and processing time

+[Critical time and processing time captured by the metrics package](/monitoring/metrics/definitions.md#metrics-captured) are not yet supported in OpenTelemetry's native format (using System.Diagnostics), so a shim is required to expose them as OpenTelemetry metrics.

-snippet: custom-meter-exporter-installation
+snippet: metrics-shim

 NOTE: The shim passes `QueueName` as a custom dimension which allows filtering the graphs in Application Insights.
 Multi-dimensional metrics are not enabled by default.
 Check [the Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/get-metric#enable-multi-dimensional-metrics) for instructions on how to enable this feature.